France and Japan face 'tougher' Indo-Pacific security situation, minister says | Law-Order

 France has overseas territories in the Indo-Pacific and stations armed forces in the region.
 Rising tensions relating to Taiwan, over which China asserts sovereignty, have put a sharp focus on Japan's security role.
 North Korea also launched missiles recently in a rapid sequence of weapons tests.
 "Unilateral attempts to change the status quo with force are continuing in the Indo-Pacific region, and the security environment surrounding Japan and France is getting tougher and unstable," Defence Minister Nobuo Kishi said.

-Kishi and Foreign Minister Yoshimasa Hayashi will meet with French counterparts Jean-Yves Le Drian and Florence Parly via video conference.
-"France is one of Japan's closest friends, and an important player in the Indo-Pacific," Hayashi said.
-"Today, I would like to deepen our discussion to raise cooperation".
+Kishi and Foreign Minister Yoshimasa Hayashi met with French counterparts Jean-Yves Le Drian and Florence Parly via video conference.
+A final statement said the two countries had agreed to strengthen security cooperation and to raise the level of bilateral cooperation in the Indo-Pacific.

+"The four ministers shared serious concerns about the South and East China Seas situation and agreed to strongly object to unilateral attempts to change the status quo with force," the final statement said.
+"They also confirmed the importance of peace and stability in the Taiwan Strait, and agreed to urge relevant parties to solve the cross-strait issue peacefully."

-Officials had said ahead of the talks that Japan would look to deepen cooperation with France, although it was unclear what that would mean in practical terms.
+It was unclear what the strengthening of bilateral ties meant in practical terms.
 Japan and France have already concluded several key security deals, including an agreement on the transfer of defence equipment and technology.
 The two have increased their joint military drills in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)